srcrapi/ryo/README.md

 <br>

 <p>To make sure the script runs properly please set the right policy.</p>

-- RemoteSigned - Let you run local scripts
+- RemoteSigned: Let you run local scripts
-- Unsigned - Let you run local scripts and internet scripts
+- Unsigned: Let you run local scripts and internet scripts
 > Chose only one.

 ```powershell